 The .ie namespace is the home of Ireland's Internet community.
-It is Ireland's online address, and as such, .ie names are only available to those either based in the island of Ireland, or those that have a real connection to the island of Ireland.
+It is Ireland's online address, and as such, .ie names are only available to those either based2 in the island of Ireland, or those that have a real connection to the island of Ireland.

-- Evidence of this base or connection can be a company's Irish CRO number, Revenue VAT number, registered business number. - · Evidence from a sole trader/partnership could be an Irish VAT number in their own name(s), or
+- Evidence of this base or connection can be a company's Irish3 CRO number, Revenue VAT number, registered business number. - Evidence from a sole trader/partnership could be an Irish VAT number in their own name(s), or proof of their business or Irish income tax registration.

-For example, we seek to reduce instances of rights infringements, cybersquatting and typo squatting by requiring all applicants to agree to non-infringement and anti-abuse terms and conditions.
+1 For example, we seek to reduce instances of rights infringements, cybersquatting and typo squatting by requiring all applicants to agree to non-infringement and anti-abuse terms and conditions.

-2 &quot;Based": means registered in, operating in, or resident in the island of Ireland.
+^{2 &}quot;Based": means registered in. operating in. or resident in the island of Ireland.

-3 &quot;Irish" in this context refers to the island of Ireland, and therefore includes the Northern Ireland equivalent numbers.
+^{3 &}quot;Irish" in this context refers to the island of Ireland, and therefore includes the Northern Ireland equivalent numbers.